Way 2 Fonky

 Way 2 Fonky is the second studio album by American hip hop artist and producer DJ Quik, released by Profile Records on July 20, 1992.
-Recording sessions for the album took place during 1991 and 1992.
-Production was handled by DJ Quik and was executive produced Courtney Branch and Tracy Kendrick.
+The recording sessions took place during 1991 and 1992.
+The album was produced by DJ Quik.

 The album debuted at number ten on the US Billboard 200 chart on August 8, 1992, selling 120,000 copies in its first week in the United States.
 The album was certified Gold three months after its release on October 9, 1992 by the RIAA.

 Background

-DJ Quik was beefing with rapper Tim Dog during this time who dissed him on three tracks "Fuck Compton", "Step To Me",and "DJ Quik Beat Down (Skit)" on his album Penicillin on Wax.
+DJ Quik was beefing with rapper Tim Dog during this time who dissed him in two tracks "Step To Me", and "DJ Quick Beat Down (Skit)" on his 1991 debut album Penicillin on Wax.
 He responded to Tim Dog with disses on "Way 2 Fonky" and "Tha Last Word".
 He was also beefing with MC Eiht; the two had already been beefing for a few years at the time.
 Tim Dog responded to DJ Quik with "I Don't Give a Fuck" and "Breakin' North" (which is the same shout-out type song like "Tha Last Word") on his second album Do or Die.